24 Coolest Places to Visit in Upstate New York

 IV.
 HUDSON VALLEY/CAPITAL AREA

-This is one of our favorite cities in Upstate New York!
-Saratoga Springs has many more upstate NY tourist attractions than just horse races.
-There is also the rejuvenating Saratoga Springs Spa State Park, Yaddo Gardens, the Saratoga Winery, and the Saratoga Farmer’s Market.
-Visitors can also charter a cruise at the Adirondack Cruise and Charter Company, or take part in a floating classroom experience.
-Additionally, the National Museum of Racing and Hall of Fame is also located here in Saratoga Springs.
+One of the most special cities in Upstate New York!
+Saratoga Springs is more than its famous horse races.
+There is also the rejuvenating Saratoga Springs Spa State Park (and Spa), Yaddo Gardens, and the Saratoga Winery.
+You can also hop on a cruise at the Adirondack Cruise and Charter Company.
+On Sundays, stop by the Saratoga Farmers’ Market for local shopping.

-For foodies who love flavorful cuisine and a good cocktail, grabbing dinner Boca Bistro is a must; it is one of the best restaurants in Upstate New York!
-Finally, Caffe Lena is a true hidden gem.
-Catch live music or take music classes here, at the longest continuously operating folk music venue in the United States.
+For foodies who love flavorful cuisine and a good cocktail, grab dinner at Boca Bistro.
+And, Caffe Lena is the longest continuously operating folk music venue in the United States.

 This quaint New York getaway is divided into three sections: